Blog » Blockchain » What is The Graph and How Does it Work?

-If you have been keeping up with the advances in the blockchain space, you may have heard of the Graph protocol.
 The Graph (GRT) is a decentralized, censorship resistant, and open-source indexing platform for blockchain data.
-By specific norms or schemes, data is arranged in an organized manner by the Graph.
+Through specific norms or schemes, data is arranged in an organized manner by the protocol.
 The Graph Protocol is often referred to as the Google of Blockchain.

 What is The Graph?

-In simple terms, the Graph is a decentralized protocol that helps for indexing and querying data from blockchains.
-With the help of the Graph, it’s possible to query data that is usually difficult for users to access directly.
+In simple terms, the Graph is a decentralized protocol that helps indexing and querying data from blockchains.
+It’s now largely possible to query data that is usually difficult for users to access directly.
 The Graph protocol can be used to search for any Ethereum data through simple queries.

 Notably, on the Graph protocol, ‘indexing’ is the process of organizing the data in accordance with the protocol instructions.
 With the Graph blockchain data sourcer, querying will be easier.